BeniaminoSquitieri/Alpha-Beta-Pruning-Parallelization/README.md

-# Project Overview: Alpha-Beta Pruning Parallelization for Tic-Tac-Toe Game
+# Alpha-Beta Pruning Parallelization for Tic-Tac-Toe Game

 This project aims to improve the performance of the MinMax algorithm used in the Tic-Tac-Toe game by parallelizing the **Alpha-Beta Pruning algorithm**.
 The parallelization is achieved using **OpenMP**, a widely-used API for shared memory multiprocessing.
 The goal is to reduce the time complexity and improve the efficiency of decision-making in the game by evaluating game tree branches concurrently.